dwyl/learn-graphQL/README.md

    IMPORTANCE
  }
 ```
 If you have thousands of different data types, it can become expensive to maintain an index for them which means that you'll need to make an explicit decision _(whitelisting)_ as to what you can order your data by.
-This is where the FriendOrderEnum comes in and it's saying that it can provide ordering by FIRST_NAME, LAST_NAME or IMPORTANCE.
+This is where the FriendOrderEnum comes in and it's saying that it can provide ordering by ```FIRST_NAME```, ```LAST_NAME``` or ```IMPORTANCE```.
 It can only provide these explicit options because it can't guarantee that any others will be scalable (across millions of users).
-The IMPORTANCE enum is an example taken from Facebook where they calculate an importance score based on your interactions with your friends and then ranks them in order.
+The ```IMPORTANCE``` enum is an example taken from Facebook where they calculate an importance score based on your interactions with your friends and then ranks them in order.

+The **_type system_** is the method through which data is accessed with GraphQL.

 ## GraphQL vs REST API Requests
 GraphQL can be used as an alternative to REST API requests.

 With a REST API request, the client makes a request from a 'view' to an endpoint for a specific 'model' on the server.
 The server then sends the requested result back to the client.
 The problem with this method is that anytime a 'view' is updated _(by adding more data)_ the 'model' must also be updated.
 Over time this causes the size of the payload to increase because REST API requests cannot select an individual column of a database.
 All of the data has to be sent every time due to the fact that the iteration of both 'models' and 'views' are coupled.
+This also means that multiple requests will have to be sent to multiple endpoints to retrieve different types data.